thorpj/labtools/README.md

 # labtools
-Some tools and scrips to make life easier.
+Some tools and scripts to make life easier.

 ## Contents